crhall-writing/crhall-writing.github.io/_poems/violins.md

 and I’ll finally get those chances I never had before
 suppose I asked you every pressing question
 that’s been on my mind since the beginning
-would I finally be proven either wrong or right?
+would I finally be proven ever wrong or right?

 or would you hold me hostage again
 to your whims that work not